umangbhatia786/PlaywrightPOMFramework/README.md

 - Use Playwright's expect API
 - Make assertions specific and meaningful
 - Validate both positive and negative scenarios

+### 6. Environment Configuration
+- Use `.env` file for environment-specific settings
+- Never commit `.env` file (use `.env.example` as template)
+- Use environment variables for sensitive data

+### 7. Logging and Reporting
+- Add metadata to tests for better reporting
+- Capture screenshots at key decision points
+- Use wait helpers for reliable waits

+### 8. Fixtures Usage
+- Use `authenticatedPage` for tests requiring login
+- Set `testInfo` in fixtures when available
+- Leverage fixtures to reduce code duplication

 ## 🐛 Troubleshooting